Ranking all 12 of Zinedine Zidane’s signings as Real Madrid manager

 7. Takefusa Kubo

-Rather excitedly described by some as the ‘Japanese Messi’, Kubo is another who hasn’t played for Real yet.
+Rather excitedly described by some as the ‘Japanese Messi’, Kubo is another who never kicked a ball in anger for Madrid.

 6. Theo Hernandez